ChethanKacham/ModelEarthProjects/location/setup/docker/README.md

 [http://localhost:3000](http://localhost:3000) running if you've added to Docker previously.

-Also see <a href="https://docs.openwebui.com/getting-started/">Quick Start with Docker (recommended)</a> and [Open WebUI install video](https://www.youtube.com/watch?v=N-aRJe--txs)
+Also see <a href="https://docs.openwebui.com/getting-started/">Quick Start with Docker (recommended)</a> and [Open WebUI install video](https://www.youtube.com/watch?v=N-aRJe--txs) which walks through downloading Ollama and Docker like we do below.

 Once you have the site running, you can copy model names from the [Model Library](https://ollama.com/library).
 The model "mistral" is small and fast.